“And now, friends, Lana will offer her submission to her new husband,” Damien Lowell said.

 What the hell?

-Ben drew the material from Lana’s shoulders and let the dress fall to the floor.
+Ben drew the material from Lana’s shoulders and let the dress float to the floor.

 Lana, wearing stacked heels, a merry widow and stockings, stepped out of the dress, and another man scooped it up and laid it across a chair.

-With a grace that spoke of practice, Lana knelt.
+With a grace that spoke of practice, Lana kneeled.

 Jesus.
 All through college, they’d each vowed to keep their independence.
 They’d pushed against the glass ceiling, and they’d fought for their positions in corporate America.
 And now her friend was kneeling in front of her husband, almost naked, for their guests to see?